Microsoft Timeline

 16-bit IBM AT with 80286 processor, 1.2mb 5¼" disks, a 20mb Hard Drive, and an "enhanced" keyboard layout now in use everywhere.
 Approx $AU5,000-$8,500.
 Compatibles cheaper but compatibility issues arise.

-The AT motherboard also included a battery backed Motorola real-time clock (RTC), an improvement on the PC that required setting the clock manually.
+The AT motherboard also included a battery backed Motorola real-time clock (RTC).
+The PC had required the user to set the clock manually.
 In addition to keeping the time, the RTC included 50 bytes of CMOS memory, for storing software-adjustable BIOS parameters.

 Aug 1985